marcpabst/PdfiumLight/README.md

 A lightweight C# Library to render PDFs with Google's Pdfium in .NET Apps.
 This is basicly a stripped down version of [Pieter van Ginkel's PdfiumViewer](https://github.com/pvginkel/PdfiumViewer) with added functionality.

 ## Getting started
 Getting started is easy.
-Just add this as a Nuget dependency and you're good to go:
+Just add `PdfiumLight` as a Nuget dependency and you're good to go:
 ```c#
 // Load the pdf file and create a new document object
 var document = new PdfDocument("C:/Users/Marc/Documents/sample.pdf");